kashmir96/osoappliance/content/directory/appliance-repair-technicians/tims-appliance-repairs.md

 categories: ["New Zealand"]
 tags: ["Christchurch"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician/tims-appliance-repairs.webp
+ image: /img/laundryappliance/42.webp
- alt: 'Logo for Tims Appliance Repairs the New Zealand from Christchurch'
+ alt: 'NewZealand from timsappliancerepairs'
 ---

 # Tims Appliance Repairs is an Appliance Repair Technician Company operating in Christchurch, New Zealand.